sebastianrjay/AppPinger/README.md

 - Setting up pinging for multiple apps takes no more time than setup for a single app.

+The disadvantages over NewRelic are that I haven't created a GUI or added email alerting functionality (yet!) for unsuccessful pinging.

 Use and [c9.io](c9.io) cloud deployment directions coming soon!